storybookjs/react-native/addons/options/README.md

   );
 ```

-_NOTE_ that you must attach `withOptions` as a decorator (at the top-level) for this to work.

 ## Typescript

-To install type definitions: `npm install -D @types/storybook__addon-options`
+To install type definitions: `yarn add @types/storybook__addon-options --dev`

 Make sure you also have the type definitions installed for the following libs:

 - node
 - react

-You can install them using `npm install -D @types/node @types/react`, assuming you are using Typescript >2.0.
+You can install them using `yarn add @types/node @types/react --dev`, assuming you are using Typescript >2.0.